Frequently Asked Questions

 I have just bought a house in the neighborhood and the sellers were members?
 Did their membership convey with the house?
 No. Membership is not attached to the property but to the family.
 If you would like to apply to join the Club, please download the membership application and submit it with the one time application fee.

 Why do some members have different levels of equity shares?
 For example, my neighbor said she paid only $375 in equity when she joined, but I had to pay $1000–why the difference?
 The amount of equity that a member has in the Club is equal to what they paid in at the time they became members.
 That amount has changed over time.
 For example, in 1955 the equity payment for a Full Member was $285; now it is $3000.
-Prior to 2016, the equity was paid in two installments–half when s/he become an Associate Member and the other half when s/he become Full Members.
-For the 2016 season should the renovation plans be approved by the county, the additional equity owed by Full Members will be collected in two payments – one in May/June and one in September.
+Currently, equity is paid in two installments–$1,000 when s/he become an Associate Member and $2,000 when s/he become Full Members.
 When a member resigns, s/he receives a refund of whatever equity s/he had in the Club.